Carb Cycling for Competitive Bodybuilding, Figure, Physique and Bikini Competitors.

 by Michael Elias

 I’m often asked by prospective clients and competitors, “What’s the best method for losing fat while still maintaining muscle?”
 When it comes to contest preparation, there really is no more important question.
-As natural physique athletes, we work all year to add every possible ounce of new lean muscle to our bodies.
+Competitive athletes work all year to add every possible ounce of new lean muscle to our bodies.
 When the time for contest prep comes, our number one goal is to strip any excess body fat while maintaining muscle so we can present the best possible physique on stage.
-Natural athletes have an even tougher battle when it comes to contest preparation because we aren’t taking supplemental hormones to promote anabolism and to counteract the catabolic state brought on by dieting.
-We must use every nutritional tool at our disposal to naturally manipulate the hormones related to fat burning to maximize fat loss while still preserving our hard earned muscle.
+Natural athletes have an even tougher battle when it comes to contest preparation because they aren’t taking supplemental hormones to promote anabolism and to counteract the catabolic state brought on by dieting.
+Athletes must use every nutritional tool at our disposal to naturally manipulate the hormones related to fat burning to maximize fat loss while still preserving our hard earned muscle.

 Leptin is a protein hormone responsible for sending a signal to the brain to indicate how much fat we have in reserve and how many calories we have coming in.
 Leptin is released primarily from the fat cells and the level of Leptin in the body is directly proportional to the amount of body fat we are carrying.
 The higher the level of body fat, the higher the level of Leptin in the body.
 As body fat levels drop, Leptin levels also decline.